vitalismaxim/group_17/README.md

 ## Getting Started
-To directly view the outcomes of our simulations, you can refer to the `OFC.ipynb` notebook.
+To directly view the outcomes of our simulations, you can refer to the `OFC_non_homogeneous.ipynb` notebook.